liselledcosta/react-typescript-boilerplate/README.md

 ### Contribution guidelines ###
 * Included bootstrap and react-boottrap as frameworks for FE development (https://react-bootstrap.github.io/components/alerts/)
+* Config contains setup for scss and css

 ### Who do I talk to? ###
 * Liselle D'Costa